-Head of LabOr, Assistant Professor
+Head of LabOr, Associate Professor

 I graduated in Biology (Faculty of Sciences, University of Lisbon) and hold a PhD and Habilitation in Biology from the University of Évora.

-I have a position of Assistant Professor at the Department of Biology and currently I’m the Director of this unit.
+I have a position of Associate Professor at the Department of Biology and currently I’m the Director of this unit.
 I lead the LabOr and have broad interests in avian ecology, chiefly in understanding the composition and structure of riparian and forest bird communities, the effect of changes in farming systems on the distribution and abundances of priority species, the biology and ecology of owls and methodological issues of census techniques.
 Additionally, I have a special awareness in the spread out of scientific knowledge using birds as a reference tool.

 PhD in Biology

 I have a degree in Biology from the Faculty of Sciences, University of Lisbon.
 Developed at the University Évora a PhD on ‘The use of riparian areas by birds in the South of Portugal’.
 Recently I designed and coordenated RipiDurable an Interreg IIIC Project.
 My main interests are in the domain of the ecology of riparian areas, particularly in the composition and structure of bird communities and the relationships among them.
 I also have experience in populations of seabirds (on which I developed some scientific and conservation works).